 There are four types of advance directives recognized under Arizona law:

 Directive to Physicians and Family or Surrogates (Living Will)

-If you sign a Directive, talk it over with your physician and ask that it be made part of your medical record.
-If for some reason you become unable to sign a written Directive, you can issue a Directive verbally or by other means of non-written communication, in the presence of your physician.
+If you sign a directive, ask your physician to make it part of your medical record.
+If you are unable to sign a written directive, you can issue a directive verbally, or by other means of non-written communication, in the presence of your physician.

-Another type of advance directive is a Medical Power of Attorney, which allows you to designate someone you trust – an agent – to make healthcare decisions on your behalf should you become unable to make these decisions yourself.
+A Medical Power of Attorney allows you to designate someone you trust—an agent—to make healthcare decisions on your behalf should you become unable to make these decisions yourself.

 The person you designate has authority to make healthcare decisions on your behalf only when your attending physician certifies that you lack the capacity to make your own healthcare decisions.
 Your agent cannot make a healthcare decision if you object, regardless of whether you have the capacity to make the healthcare decision yourself, or whether a Medical Power of Attorney is in effect.

 Your agent must make healthcare decisions after consulting with your attending physician, and according to the agent’s knowledge of your wishes, including your religious and moral beliefs.
 These decisions can include authorizing, refusing or withdrawing treatment, even if it means that you will die.
 If your wishes are unknown, your agent must make a decision based on what he/she believes is in your best interest.
 Download Form for Medical Power of Attorney (En Español)